GolfMAP – Explained

 NGF GolfMAP (Golf Market Analysis Platform) is one of the most robust data-driven analytical tools available to NGF members, delivering intensely detailed information about golf micro-economies across the United States.
 It is the single best resource for quality data on golf supply and demand.

 The GolfMAP system, which is easy to learn and navigate, provides exhaustive demographic data and curates a wealth of proprietary NGF research-based data that golf businesses – from retailers to owners and multi-course operators – utilize to better understand specific markets and make critical decisions.

-“From a business development standpoint, I use it to speak in a more educated manner on a specific market to a prospect,” says Tim Presecky, a Business Development Associate at Kemper Sports who uses GolfMAP almost daily.
+“From a business development standpoint, I use it to speak in a more educated manner on a specific market to a prospect,” said a business development specialist at one of golf’s leading third-party management companies.
 “There are certain markets that I don’t know well.
 The ability to produce a GolfMAP report within a given radius helps give me a little more context from a higher level as to what the current environment is from a golf perspective, what the potential is, what the competitive environment is.”